 Both on the academic and non-academic side, you are likely to find yourself very pressed for time in Oxford during term.
 You can remove some of this pressure by making good academic use of the lengthy vacations.
 In a number of subjects, the vacation is the time for reading large amounts of essential texts; in others, it is the time for extended essays or projects.
 It is most important not to neglect this work since failure to cover the texts or other preparatory work in vacations can seriously impede your tutorial work in the following term.
 This is also a very good time for general background reading and for tidying up work left over from the previous term.
 Your tutor may also set specific vacation work.
-If you leave this until you come back to Oxford at the beginning of the next term, then you will just create more problems for yourself.
-It is crucial to plan your vacation and resources that you need (e.g. borrowing books you need from Oxford libraries, photocopying articles, or arranging the use of a library close to where you will be staying during the vacation).
+If you leave this until you come back to

+Oxford at the beginning of the next term, then you will just create more problems for yourself.
+It is crucial to plan your vacation work before you leave Oxford, in order to make sure that you have available all the information and resources that you need (e.g. borrowing books you need from Oxford libraries, photocopying articles, or arranging the use of a library close to where you will be staying during the vacation).